Holmst33n/02362projectInSoftwareDevelopment/README.txt

 Installation:
 -------------

-1. Clone the repository or download the game.
+1. Open the project in IntelliJ.
 2. Compile the game.
 3. Make sure you have MariaDB installed and running on your computer; see https://mariadb.com/kb/en/getting-installing-and-upgrading-mariadb/